jmsp43/trails/README.md

 A README.mdfile with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.

-Stretch Goals (Not Mandatory):
-Recommended Features
-A way to reset the board and play again
-CSS to give your game a personal and fun style Responsive mobile design

 <!-- &nbsp; creates an empty line &ensp; creates two empty lines -->